 Take what you’ve learned about yourself, create a scorecard to help you make the right career decisions if you’re trying to figure out if you should stay or go, and use all of that data to talk it out with your own “advisory board.”

 For you, this should be a group of no more than five trusted people to avoid sending yourself into a tailspin.
-These are people that will be honest with you, point out your blind spots, challenge you, and have your best interests at heart.
+These people will be honest with you, point out your blind spots, challenge you, and have your best interests at heart.
 Choose them wisely to make sure they’re buoys versus anchors.

 I think of these conversations as a great mirror to help you get to know yourself on a deeper level, highlight what you can improve, and open up new opportunities personally and professionally.

-Before we wrap up, a few tips:
+Before we wrap up, here are a few tips:

 Don’t look at your previous pages until it’s time to look back!